-What is the treatment?
+What is the treatment ?
 The best answer is easy to say but hard to do.
 The teen "simply" has to get up early every day for at least a week (without naps) to reset their body clock that will then allow him or her to fall asleep normally at a reasonable hour.
 To prevent relapse he or she must then maintain that schedule, sleeping in past 9 am only on truly rare occasions.
 Going to bed earlier won't help, and won't be successful as long as getting up late and/or taking naps is continued.
-Just think about it logically, if you sleep in till noon and then try to go to sleep your body will understandably say, "I just got up a few hours ago, I'm not tired!"
-And you won't be able to fall asleep till at least 2 AM and the whole shifted later sleep pattern will continue.
-Medications will not change this pattern alone and are best avoided if possible.
-This process will be very difficult the first few days as s/he will have to drag him/herself out of bed and go on for several days feeling miserable until the body's clock switches back to Arizona (etc.) time, not India time.
+Medications will not do it alone and are best avoided if possible.
+This process will be very difficult the first few days as s/he will have to drag him/herself out of bed and go on for several days feeling miserable until the body's clock switches back to normal.
 Then s/he can get to sleep at 9, 10, or 11 PM and awaken early (6 to 9 AM), feeling refreshed after 8-10 hours of sleep.
-This will take 3 days for the lucky few who are born to be shift workers or traveling salespersons, 7 days for most, and 2 or even 3 weeks for the unlucky and those deeply entrenched in this pattern.
+This will take 3 days for the lucky few who are born to be shift workers or traveling salespersons, 7 days for most, and 2 weeks for the unlucky and those deeply entrenched in this pattern.